Ritwika101/skin-cancer-detection-webapp/README.md

 The project involved:

 * preparing benign and malignant skin lesion images for training and testing
-* experimenting with transfer-learning architectures
 * comparing ResNet and MobileNetV2-based approaches
-* experimenting with different output-layer configurations
 * fine-tuning MobileNetV2
 * evaluating the resulting models
 * exporting the selected trained model
-* integrating the model with a Flask web application for inference
+* integrating the model with a Flask web application

 The final application allows a user to upload a skin lesion image and returns a prediction indicating whether the lesion is classified as benign or malignant.